wro4j/rhino/README.md

 Rhino is an open-source implementation of JavaScript written entirely in Java

 This project is an unofficial rhino distribution required by wro4j.
 Since there wasn't any release for a long time, I decided to perform a release from the latest master branch.
 The released version has no patch applied and uses original sources as is.
+This project is useful until an official rhino release is available.

 Usage
 =====